AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/reputation-system-simulation.md

 Outputs may include:

-- which reputation model best predicts reliable future contribution
+- Which reputation model best predicts reliable future contribution
-- where manipulation is most likely
+- Where manipulation is most likely
-- which systems unfairly entrench incumbents
+- Which systems unfairly entrench incumbents
-- how reputation portability affects collaboration quality
+- How reputation portability affects collaboration quality
-- whether agent contribution histories can become credible credentials
+- Whether agent contribution histories can become credible credentials

 ---